mkudzia84/toolchanger-pspp/README.md

 - Validation/stripping of the GCode (i.e. Merlin M900, mapping of the fan ranges etc.)

 ##### Change Log

+###### 30/06/2020
+- Fixed issue with prime tower generation that would cause layers to be skipped (FIXED)
+- Fixed issue with no prime tower being generated when default (T0) tool is used first

 ###### 15/04/2020
 Added T{tool}-{filament_type} pair generation into the output file name